atepoorthuis/02526-idv-2020/src/routes/weeks/week4/week4.md

 Replace the original caption text with a static text that says `Hover over each rectangle to find out more...`.
 Then implement a function that gets executed upon hovering over the bar elements and changes the caption to the following text:

 ```
 In [year] there were [population in year] African-Americans in the United States of America.
-This constitutes a [% increase compared with previous decade]% compared with the population 10 years earlier; and a [% increase compared with 1760]% increase compared with the population of African-Americans in 1750.
+This constitutes a [% increase compared with previous decade]% compared with the population 10 years earlier; and a [% increase compared with 1750]% increase compared with the population of African-Americans in 1750.
 ```

 Note you will need to use string *concatenation* to construct this text – refer back to [EJ Chapter 1](https://eloquentjavascript.net/01_values.html#p_+y5+JTiKgR) for a refresher.
-When the mouse leaves the rectangle, the text should be replaced with the default text again.
+When the mouse leaves the rectangle, make sure the text gets replaced with the default text again.

-## Setting up your own development environment
+## Setting up your own development environment [for Thursday]
 So far we have used the online platform CodeSandbox to create our HTML, CSS and JS documents.
 This is useful if we're just getting started but for larger projects it is often more convenient to rely on a web development environment that is set up on your local machine.
 To do this effectively, we need to install a few things, in this order:

 - [Node.js](https://nodejs.org/en/)